12th May 2015 | Wells Fargo

 Top-70 on tour for total driving

-Quail Hollow had the third hardest fairways to hit on tour in 2012; accuracy is as important as length off the tee.
+Quail Hollow had the third hardest fairways to hit on tour in 2012 and fourth hardest last year; accuracy is as important as length off the tee.

-The test at Quail Hollow is tee to green.
-Recent winners like Rickie Fowler, Rory McIlroy and Sean O’Hair all won despite ranking outside the top-100 on tour for strokes gained putting.
+Recent winners like Rickie Fowler, Rory McIlroy and JB Holmes all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed too.
+Four of the last five champions ranked inside the top-70 for one-putt percentage.